-RIPE Labs Status: Ongoing

-Description RIPE Labs is a platform for network operators, developers and industry experts to expose, test and discuss innovative Internet-related tools, ideas, analysis and statistics that can benefit members and the RIPE community.
+RIPE Labs Status: Ongoing Description RIPE Labs is a platform for network operators, developers and industry experts to expose, test and discuss innovative Internet-related tools, ideas, analysis and statistics that can benefit members and the RIPE community.
 These ideas are being developed both within the RIPE NCC and the community at large.
-Measurable Usag Articles published 2015: 80 2016: 97 (+21.3%) e

-Benefits Informs the community about new ideas and prototypes the RIPE NCC is working on Provides a platform for community members to present and discuss their research and use cases Provides a channel for the community to provide feedback to the RIPE NCC Provides a statistics dashboard showing a large range of operational statistics FTEs: 1.6
+Measurable Usag Articles published 2015: 80 2016: 97 (+21.3%) e Benefits Informs the community about new ideas and prototypes the RIPE NCC is working on FTEs: 1.7 Provides a platform for community members to present and discuss their research and use cases Provides a channel for the community to provide feedback to the RIPE NCC Provides a statistics dashboard showing a large range of operational statistics Costs: 245 or operational statistics CAPEX: -

-Costs: 240

-CAPEX: -